w1jtoo/Config-/readme.md

-My config files to: zsh, vin, vscode and etc.
+My config files to: zsh, vim, vscode and etc.